cami-rs/cami/README.md

 ## Disambiguation

-Are you searching for a UTF-8-friendly alternative to Path?
+Are you searching for a UTF-8-friendly alternative to `Path`?
 See [Camino](https://crates.io/crates/camino).

 ## Non-vector-like items